medvedevgroup/ESSColor/README.md

     -c, --count-list arg  [Mandatory] Path to KMC database files.
 One line per database -d, --debug-verif     Debug flag to verify if the output coresponds to the input (Time consuming).
-    -o, --outmatrix arg   [Mandatory] Path to the output color matrix -l, --kmer-list arg   [Mandatory] Path to the output ordered kmer list file -s, --strout          String output
+    -o, --outmatrix arg   [Mandatory] Path to the output color matrix -l, --spss arg   [Mandatory] Path to the corresponding union SPSS
+        -s, --strout          String output

 Command example for a 100 ecoli matrix:

-    $ genmatrix -c db_list.txt -o matrix.bin -l kmers.bin
+`$ genmatrix -c db_list.txt -o matrix.bin -l kmers.bin`

+To generate matrix in plain text
+`$ genmatrix -c db_list.txt -l simplitigs.fa -o matrix.txt -s`

+To generate matrix in binary
+`$ genmatrix -c db_list.txt -l simplitigs.fa -o matrix.bin`

-The file db_list.txt must contain the paths to the 100 KMC databases (one by ecoli).
+The file db_list.txt must contain the paths to the KMC databases.
+The file simplitigs.fa must have the same k-mers in fasta format in de-duplicated manner.
 The path can be absolute or relative to the exec directory.
 The software is expecting one path per line.

 The file matrix.bin contains the color matrix.
-The matrix has one row per kmer and 100 column (1 per sample).
+The matrix has one row per kmer and C column (1 per sample).
 The columns have the same order than the databases in the db_list.txt file.
 In string format rows are separated using '\n' chars.
 Each row is composed of 100 chars that are 0 or 1 depending on the presence/absence of the row kmer in the column sample.

 In binary format, a row is a large enough multiple of 64 bits.